 Addressing the Added COVID-19 Challenges That Long-Term Care Faces

-Roughly 62% of nursing home care is paid by Medicaid (Kaiser, 2018).
-Another 10 million vulnerable Americans who need assistance with daily care or personal routine needs receive care in their homes and communities, with Medicaid as the primary payer.
-Given these statistics, state Medicaid programs are at the forefront of efforts to help contain and mitigate the spread of the virus.
+About 2.5 million seniors and medically fragile Americans are in congregate care settings, with Medicaid paying 62% of costs.
+More than 10 million need assistance at home or in their communities, with Medicaid as the primary payer.
+Given these statistics, state Medicaid programs, working in partnership with providers and health plans, are at the forefront of efforts to mitigate the spread of the virus.

-How Manatt Can Help: Manatt stands poised to help states, health plans and providers enhance access to telemedicine in an effort to minimize face-to-face interactions and reduce risk for both LTC recipients and providers.
-Manatt also can help ease regulatory barriers that may inhibit access to public coverage of critical benefits, as well as provide reimbursement training and other services to support an already overworked formal and informal LTC workforce.
+How Manatt Can Help: Manatt helps states, providers and health plans address current COVID-19 challenges, as well as plan and prepare for future emergencies.
+Manatt can help enhance telemedicine access to reduce risk for both LTC recipients and providers, identify funding opportunities to support provider sustainability, ease regulatory barriers that may inhibit access to public coverage of critical benefits, and assist with maintaining capacity and quality while protecting and incentivizing the LTC workforce.

 For More Information: Contact Stephanie Anthony, senior advisor, Manatt Health, at firstname.lastname@example.org or 212.7904505.

 The coronavirus pandemic presents unique concerns for employers as they navigate and plan for its impact on business operations.
 While different industries will be affected in different ways, there are some issues that all employers share.
 For example, every organization faces the challenge of balancing employees’ medical privacy against the need to protect employees, customers and vendors from contracting this highly infectious disease in the workplace—all while attempting to mitigate the potential and economic impacts of widespread business disruption.